Easter Camping: 30 of the Best Things to Do on Easter Weekend in the UK 2021

-With longer days, warmer weather and reappearing wildlife, spring is a wonderful time to camp in the British countryside.
+With longer days, warmer weather and reappearing wildlife, spring is a wonderful time to camp across the UK.
 Due to the long bank holiday weekend, and the school’s two-week holidays, Easter is an ideal time to take the kids away.

-Next year, Good Friday falls earlier, on the Friday 2nd April 2021.
-Therefore, Easter Sunday lands on the 6th April, and the bank holiday on the 5th.
+Next year, Good Friday falls later, on Friday 15th April 2022.
+Therefore, Easter Sunday lands on the 17th April, and the bank holiday on the 18th.

 Why should I go camping at Easter?